-In add dition the applicant shall provide clover (11) colleted conics of the following information with the later of the state subm iission via email to mike.conklin@wiltonct.org & elizabeth.larkin@wiltonct.org ~ А. Written consent from the owner authorizing the agent to act on his/her behalf ~ В. A Location Map at a scale of 1" = 800' ~ С. A Site Plan showing existing and proposed features at a scale not to exceed 1" = 40' accurate to the level of a A-2 property and T-2 topographic surveys ~ D. Sketch Plans depicting the alternatives considered ~ E. Engineering Reports and Analysis and additional drawing to fully describe the proposed project • F. Sedimentation and Erosion Control Plan, including the Construction Sequence G. Names and addresses of adjoining property owners ~ Н. A narrative describing, in detail a. the proposed activityc. impactsb. the alternatives consideredd. proposed mitigation measures ✓ I. Soils Report prepared by a Certified Soil Scientist and Wetlands Map prepared by a Registered Land Surveyor ~ J. A Biological Evaluation prepared by a biologist or other qualified professional • К Description of the chemical and physical characteristics of fill material to be used in the Regulated Area ✓ L. Description and maps detailing the watershed of the Regulated Area ~ М. Envelopes addressed to adjacent neighbors, the applicant, and/or agent, with certified postage and no return address
+In addition, the applicant shall provide eleven (11) collated copies of the following information as well as an electronic submission via email to mike.conklin@wiltonct.org & elizabeth.larkin@wiltonct.org

+() A. Written consent from the owner authorizing the agent to act on his/her behalf () B. A Location Map at a scale of 1" = 800' () C. A Site Plan showing existing and proposed features at a scale not to exceed 1 " = 40 ' accurate to the level of a A-2 property and T-2 topographic surveys () D. Sketch Plans depicting the alternatives considered () E. Engineering Reports and Analysis and additional drawing to fully describe the proposed project () F. Sedimentation and Erosion Control Plan, including the Construction Sequence () G. Names and addresses of adjoining property owners () H. A narrative describing, in detail a. the proposed activityc. impactsb. the alternatives consideredd. proposed mitigation measures () I. Soils Report prepared by a Certified Soil Scientist and Wetlands Map prepared by a Registered Land Surveyor () J. A Biological Evaluation prepared by a biologist or other qualified professional () К Description of the chemical and physical characteristics of fill material to be used in the Regulated Area () L. Description and maps detailing the watershed of the Regulated Area () М. Envelopes addressed to adjacent neighbors, the applicant, and/or agent, with certified postage and no return address

-\\Application materials shall be collated and copies of documents more than two pages in length shall be double sided.
+Application materials shall be collated and copies of documents more than two pages in length shall be double sided.